 Dani Bowman, Founder & CEO of DaniMation Entertainment; Cast Member of “Love on the Spectrum”

-Dani will be talking about her transformative journey on how she explored the profound impact of peer teaching on youth with autism, all through the lens of animation.
-Dani will also discuss the powerful possibilities that lie at the intersection of animation and peer-led education and the techniques on how to help the autism community turn their passion into a career.
+Dani will be talking about her journey on how she explored the profound impact of peer teaching on youth with autism, all through the lens of animation.
+Dani will also discuss the powerful possibilities that lie with animation and peer-led education and the techniques on how to help the autism community turn their passion into a career.

 2:30 – 3:30 PM Breakout 2A (repeat)